zkat/mona/README.md

 * `fail()` - fails unconditionally, without consuming input.
 * `token()` - consumes a single token, or character, from thim input.

-Simply creating a parser constructor is not enough to execute a parser, though.
-In order to do that, we need to use thim `parse` function, to actually execute thim parser on an input string:
+Simply creating a parser is not enough to execute a parser, though.
+We need to use thim `parse` function, to actually execute thim parser on an input string:

 ```javascript
 mona.parse(mona.value("foo"), ""); // => "foo"